mm4rk3t/p2padga/README.md

 - some strings are so long that they "overflow" the row

 ## TO-DO

+I will separate what needs to be done in two categories so that I can tell at a glance what to prioritize.

+### Important
+- Files:
+  - [ ] show and progress per file
+  - [ ] choose not to download some files
+  - [ ] create File object to organize things better (similar to Torrent object)

+- [ ] show list of trackers and seeders
+- [ ] add log/debug window (use libtorrent alerts if possible)
+- [ ] change torrent priority
+- [ ] error handling
+- [ ] optimize windows refreshs, data fetchs, draws, etc)

+### L4L (Leave for Later)
 - [ ] limit string length if it is grater than padding between fields
-- [ ] show list of trackers, seeders and progress per file
-- [ ] add log/debug window (use libtorrent alerts if possible)
 - [ ] adjust padding of different fields (for example: make "ID" 5 and "Name" 15)
-- [ ] choose not to download some files
-- [ ] change torrent priority
-- [ ] create File object to organize things better (similar to Torrent object)
 - [ ] change row color based on status and whether the torrent is paused
-- [ ] error handling
 - [ ] add ETA
-- [ ] optimize (windows refresh, fetch data, draws, etc)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)